Examples of mental health discrimination at work

 Mental health issues in the workplace have been on the increase for some years and awareness of the impact they can have on both employers and employees is growing.

 However, there are still many cases where your employer’s poor treatment of you because of your mental health problems, is unacceptable.
 It often amounts to a breach of their ‘duty of care’ towards you and also to disability discrimination under the Equality Act 2010.

 The five examples presented here are based on questions and scenarios from employees who have been discriminated against at work because of their mental health issues.
 The answers are provided by our employment lawyers.

 The first two are from employees dealing with stress and the remainder from individuals with depression.

-See also our other guides on Mental health and discrimination at work and Mental health work absence and dismissal.
-If you’d like to know more about discrimination in the workplace generally, have a look at our introductory guide on Discrimination.
+If you’d like to know more about other aspects of discrimination in the workplace, have a look at our overview guide to Discrimination.

 1. Can I ask my employer for relocation as a reasonable adjustment for stress?

 A few years ago, I was the victim of an assault and was involved in court proceedings and had to acquire a restraining order and move house.
 I was diagnosed with PTSD as a result which I still have to date and the prognosis says I am disabled but may make a full recovery based on completion of CBT counselling.